 - 2 eggs

-In a large mixing bowl, add bananas and milk and mix until the bananas are mashed and broken up with a hand (or stand) mixer.
+- In a separate large mixing bowl, add bananas and milk and beat until the bananas are mashed and broken up with a hand (or stand) mixer.
 Add melted and slightly cooled butter, honey, and eggs and mix until light and creamy.

-Bake for 60-65 minutes, or until a tester inserted into the center of the loaf comes out clean and the top springs back when pressed.
-Let chocolate malted banana bread cool in the loaf pan for 10-15 minutes, before loosening the sides with a knife and removing it to a wire rack to cool completely before slicing.
+- Bake for 60-65 minutes, or until a tester inserted into the center of the loaf comes out clean and the top springs back when lightly pressed.
+Let the bread cool in the loaf pan for 10-15 minutes before loosening the sides with a knife and transferring to a wire rack.
+Let the bread cool completely before slicing.